jts/nanopolish/docs/source/quickstart_eventalign.rst

 * Region: "tig00000001:200000-202000"
 * Note: Ligation-mediated PCR amplification performed

 This is a subset of reads that aligned to a 2kb region in the E. coli draft assembly.
-To see how we generated these files please refer to the following section: :ref:`Tutorial - using extraction helper script to create example datsets`.
+To see how we generated these files please refer to the tutorial :ref:`help_us_debug <here>`.

 You should find the following files: